by Debbie Bensadon, director of equity and inclusion

 Diversity, Equity, and Inclusion

-We believe that diversity is essential to achieving educational and academic excellence, and that students’ learning experiences are enriched by the diversity of the curriculum, faculty, and student body.
+We believe that diversity is essential to achieving educational and academic excellence, and that students’ learning experiences are enriched by the diversity of the curriculum, student body, and adult community.
 Lakeside is committed to creating an inclusive and equitable community in which all individuals can participate in and contribute to the life of the school, regardless of race, gender, class, religion, sexual orientation, or any other aspect of their identity.
 We actively work to gain a deeper understanding of difference and how we honor it in our daily lives at school.

 Lakeside School works to create equitable classrooms in which students have equal access and opportunities to learn and achieve to their fullest potential.
 We promote cross-cultural understanding and engagement by teaching our students to learn about and from others who differ from themselves.

 Lakeside’s teachers participate in ongoing education and training in the areas of diversity and equity in curriculum and teaching practices.
-We strive to foster diverse and equitable classrooms in the following ways:
+We strive to foster inclusive and equitable classrooms in the following ways:

 - Provide students with a diverse teaching faculty.

 - Develop relevant curricula that incorporates diverse perspectives, materials, and texts and that supports the diverse backgrounds and experiences of our students.

 - Address biases, stereotypes, inaccuracies, and absent perspectives in curricular content.